-My collaborator May Babcock and I’s ongoing anthotype prints on handmade paper series “A Living Archive” was acquired by the Boston Athenaeum.
-They also acquired a limited edition of digital prints of the anthotypes.
+My collaborator May Babcock and I’s ongoing anthotype prints on handmade paper series “A Living Archive” was acquired by and is currently on view until September at the Boston Athenaeum.
+A panel discussion with the MFA’s Karen Haas will be held on July 29th.
+The show was positively reviewed in the Boston Globe on July 2nd by Mark Feeney and featured in Elin Springs’ summer photo shows.
 Many thanks to everyone at the Athenaeum for this exciting support of this new work!

 Excited to return to Penland this summer to teach a workshop.
 Hope you will join me for a couple of days at this wonderful craft school outside of Asheville in the Blue Ridge Mountains!